 Google's launch of AI Overviews has changed the way people search for information.
 It's not a temporary trend, but a paradigm shift.
 For anyone working with SEO, content and digital advertising This means a whole new reality to adapt to.
+This article also includes a free guide on how to optimize the content on your website so that you can be "cited" by AI.

 What is AI Overview?